Shkval Battalion: Combat performance

-Shkval battalions saw action during the Pokrovsk offensive.
+The Shkval battalion saw action during the Pokrovsk offensive.
 Ukrainian media outlets reported that Shkval Battalions fight bravely and made claims that they "destroy Russian forces in large numbers."
 One officer with the callsign "Kit" spoke with UNN about the 47th Mechanized Brigade's Shkval Battalion where he praised their motivation but said that there were "issues with their upbringing".
 The unit took part in the defense of the village Druzhba.
 Yevgeny Alkhimov, an officer of the 28th Mechanized Brigade, praised the soldiers of the brigade's Shkval battalion after an assault on Russia positions northeast of the city of Toretsk saying that the soldiers "showed themselves very well at the tactical level in order to level the positions, to somehow improve our situation.
 Actually, they stormed enemy positions and repulsed them".

+Women

+Since the May 2024 law was passed allowing the mobilisation of convicted individuals, a very strict selection of female prisoners has, after thorough screening, also been given the opportunity of redeeming themselves by fighting in defence of the country.
+In June 2026, University of Notre Dame professor Michael C. Desch of International Relations pointed out that the available pool of women in Ukrainian prisons was only about 1,500, of which just over 200 made it through the screening to become soldiers since May 2024, meaning that in quantitative terms, this women prisoner redemption option did not contribute much to address Ukraine's personnel shortage, dubbing it mostly a "feel-good story".
+On the other hand, the female prisoners-turned-soldiers themselves, often serving in the drone forces, have shown high levels of motivation and gratitude for the second chance society has given them, and Brigade Commander Mykola from the Shkval Battalion praised their determinacy and qualitative combat performance.